nbr23/allo-wed/README.md

 - `-config`: Path to YAML config file (required)
 - `-is-allowed`: Check if call is currently allowed (returns true/false)
 - `-language`: Get the language for the extension
+- `-name`: Get the contact name for the extension
 - `-phone`: Get phone number (always returns phone number unless combined with -is-allowed)
-- `-playback`: Get playback name for specified playback type
 - `-debug`: Print debug information about time calculations

 ### Examples